LexHarie/coding_practice/README.md

-# Python_Projects
+# coding_projects
-I started learning Python on July 27, 2023.
+I started learning how to code on July 27, 2023.
 And this is all the little projects that I have done ever since.